D3ucalion/Meteor-Mithril-Generator/README.md

 This is a generator for using Mithril with Meteor.
 It replaces Blaze with Mithril, sets up basic Mithril routing and creates a shared functions helper file.
+This also includes bootstrap for initial styling.

+Recently updated for Meteor 1.3.2

 You will need to run: npm i generator-meteor-mithril This will add the template for the generator.